suhaskamath2712/E0261_P11/documentation/code_reference.md

 - Performs subquery removal and decorrelation to align scalar-subquery forms with equivalent join+aggregate forms.
 - Planner reuse: Calcite planners are not reliably reusable across multiple parse/validate cycles; a new planner is created for each query.
 - Canonicalization: Uses a DAG-safe traversal (IdentityHashMap path set) to avoid infinite recursion when a plan has shared subgraphs.

+Note: Low-level framework and utility helpers that are not directly tied to comparison logic have been factored into `CalciteUtil`.
+Public entry points such as `Calcite.getFrameworkConfig()` remain available as thin delegators.
 ### Purpose (Updated)
 Obtains PostgreSQL execution plans (`EXPLAIN (FORMAT JSON, ANALYZE, BUFFERS)`) for supplied SQL and returns a cleaned JSON representation with execution-specific metrics removed, leaving only logical plan structure.
 ### Error Handling